 There are a range of questions business owners starting up should consider, we set out the five most important factors to consider here.

-For the months of May and June 2020 our commercial team is offering a fixed price business start-up bundle which includes:
+For the rest of 2021 our commercial team is offering a fixed price business start-up bundle which includes:

 The combined value of the package would normally be between $4,500 to $6,500 plus costs.
 To encourage and support those seeing opportunity in a crisis we are offering the package for $3,500 plus GST, office expenses and disbursements (if any).